Alan L. Hart: Tuberculosis research

 Hart devoted much of his career to research into and treatment of tuberculosis.
 In the early 20th century the disease was the biggest killer in America.
 Doctors, including Hart, were realizing that myriad illnesses (consumption, phthisis, phthisis pulmonalis, Koch's disease, scrofula, lupus vulgaris, white plague, King's evil, Pott's disease and Gibbus) were all cases of tuberculosis (TB).
 TB usually attacked victims' lungs first; Hart was among the first physicians to document how it then spread, via the circulatory system, causing lesions on the kidneys, spine, and brain, eventually resulting in death.
 Scientists had discovered in the nineteenth century that tuberculosis was not hereditary, but an airborne bacillus spread rapidly among persons in close proximity by coughing and sneezing.
 This meant it might be treated, but with no cure for the disease in its advanced stages the only hope for sufferers was early detection.

 X-rays, or Roentgen rays as they were more commonly known until World War Two, had been discovered only in 1895, when Hart was five years old.
 In the early twentieth century they were used to detect bone fractures and tumors, but Hart became interested in their potential for detecting tuberculosis.
-Since the disease often presented no symptoms in its early stages, x-ray screening was invaluable for early detection.
-Even rudimentary early x-ray machines could detect the disease before it became critical.
+Since the disease often presented no symptoms in its early stages, X-ray screening was invaluable for early detection.
+Even rudimentary early X-ray machines could detect the disease before it became critical.
 This allowed early treatment, often saving the patient's life.
 It also meant sufferers could be identified and isolated from the population, greatly lessening the spread of the disease.
+Hart established numerous mass X-ray clinics to identify non-symptomatic TB cases in cities across the country.
 Public fund-raising drives, like the newly created Christmas Seal campaign, helped finance these efforts.
-By the time antibiotics were introduced in the 1940s, doctors using the techniques Hart developed had managed to cut the tuberculosis death toll down to one fiftieth.
+By the time antibiotics were introduced in the 1940s, doctors using the techniques Hart developed had managed to cut the tuberculosis death toll down to one fiftieth of what it had previously been.